m-jahn/WeightedTreemaps/README.md

 ## References

 The Voronoi tesselation is based on functions from Paul Murrell, https://www.stat.auckland.ac.nz/~paul/Reports/VoronoiTreemap/voronoiTreeMap.html

+For a similar but JAVA based implementation of Voronoi treemaps wrapped in R, see https://github.com/dlesl/voronoi_treemap_rJava